 Share:

-With winter fast approaching, many of us will be thinking about turning our bathroom radiators back on.
-Yet, after a long warm spell, most radiators have sat dormant and unused for a great deal of the year.
+When winter fast approaches, many of us will be thinking about turning our bathroom radiators back on.
+Yet, after a long warm spell, most radiators will have sat dormant and unused for a great deal of the year.
 This means there's a good chance that air has seeped into your radiator.
 Such trapped air will prevent a bathroom radiator from working efficiently to heat your space.

 Here, The Bathroom Showroom shows how easy it is to bleed a radiator.
 Fortunately, this is a quick and easy task that can be done as a DIY job.
 More importantly, this will help ensure your bathroom radiator is winter ready and at its peak performance.